karlyndiary/DA-Cheatsheet/Tableau/[14] Actions.md

 - Trigger: Hover, Select, Menu
 - Action:
   - Go to URL
+    - Actions -> Add Action -> Go to URL -> Give it a name, Select the sheet, select the run action, enter a URL -> click ok -> click ok
   - Go to another sheet or dashboard
   - Filter
   - Highlight
   - Change Set values
   - Change Parameter values
+- How to create
+  - Worksheet tab -> Actions